flych3r/flych3r/README.md

 # Hi there <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

-My name is Matheus Xavier and I'm a Data Scientist with a strong interest  Python Development.
+My name is Matheus Xavier and I'm a Data Scientist with a strong interest software engineering, especially Python.

 I'm from Fortaleza, Brazil, currently doing my master's degree in Computer Science at Unicamp and working as a Data Analyst at Petz.